 If you watch what Dr. Gottman designates as Disaster Couples vs. Master Couples, these Disaster Couples (the ones doing these destructive patterns) have this elevated biological phenomena going on; Master Couples don’t.

 The Master Couples are in a resting state; they have a resting heart rate; they are not being driven by stress hormones and a high blood oxygen level.
 They lack these biological indicators that the self-protective hormonal chemistry has taken over in response to perceived danger, taking the brain and body to Defcon 1.

 The Master Couples are in the presence of a friend; they feel safe.
 Disaster Couples do not feel safe.
 They feel like they are with an enemy.
 That makes all the difference.
-And aside from the biological things that going on, the prefrontal cortex during this Sympathetic Nervous System response also goes offline in favor of the back and the base of the brain, which are very primitive and self-protective.
-This is why the condition is sometimes called the Animal Brain—for the tendency we have to start acting like animals.
+And in addition to the above biological changes, during this Sympathetic Nervous System response the prefrontal cortex has “gone offline” in favor of the back and the base of the brain, which are very primitive and self-protective.
+This is why the condition is sometimes called Animal Brain—for its tendency to lead us to behave like animals.

 Learning from the masters

 Master Couples tended to be able to discuss a disagreement or conflict without getting flooded.
 They avoided harshness, criticism, defensiveness, and contempt, in favor of respecting and protecting their spouse, which lowered the chances their spouse would get triggered into diffuse physical arousal and escalate to defensiveness.

 But if it's too late to avoid flooding; that is, if the floodgates have already begun to crack open, it is time for the couple to take a break.

 The person who recognizes that their heart rate has increased, that their thoughts are scrambling, or whose Apple Watch or Fit Bit or some device has alerted them to an elevated state need to find words to kindly request a break and ask to come back to the conversation at a designated time.